Veeryuk/Veeryuk.github.io/aboutme.md

 ### Introduction

-Hi I am Nova R.
+Hi, I am Nova R.

 I am a non-binary gay individual living inside of Texas temporarily with my partner.
 I am a Electrical Engineering Technology Major and I love spending as much time as I can with FRC.
 I spend most of my days at my internship in Texas with my weekends either doing robotics competitions or just relaxing with my partner.